pnp/script-samples/scripts/spo-bulk-publish-syntex-model/README.md

 ## Implementation

+- Create CSV file using the format supplied below and modify to reflect the values of your sites/libraries that you wish to deploy Syntex models to.
 - Open Windows PowerShell ISE
 - Edit Script and add required parameters for Syntex Content Centre URL and path to CSV file
 - Press run